m00n-sl473r/rtorrent-docs/docs/include-cmd-items.rst

         These commands return the item's state (1 = started or paused, 0 = stopped), when that changed the last time, and how often it did change.
-        Note that although pausing / resuming a started item does not change ``state``, the timestamp and counter are.
+        Note that although pausing / resuming a started item does not change ``state``, it does update the timestamp and counter.

         In summary: